 As well as process changes, the new scheme may have an adverse impact on your cashflow, so it’s vital that you start planning now.

+Firstly you will need to check if your supplies fall within the reverse charge services.
 You must apply the Domestic Reverse charge when you meet all of the following conditions:

 - Your business is UK VAT registered.